Sunak welcomes South Korean leader to No 10 to sign diplomatic accord

 The state visit began with a welcome from the King and Queen on Tuesday.

-Business and Trade Secretary Kemi Badenoch is also to begin negotiations with her South Korean counterpart Bang Moon-kyu at the UK-Korea Business Forum at Mansion House on Wednesday.
+Business and Trade Secretary Kemi Badenoch began trade negotiations with her South Korean counterpart Bang Moon-kyu at the UK-Korea Business Forum at Mansion House on Wednesday.

 They are set to announce £21 billion of investments committed by Korean businesses in green energy and infrastructure projects across the UK.